-The Group's property management operations recorded a profit of about HK\$4.2 million for the year as compared to HK\$6.4 million for last year.
+The Group's property management operations recorded a profit of about HK\$4.1 million for the year as compared to HK\$4.2 million for last year.
 The Group is committed to providing integrated and value-added property management services to foster good relations with tenants and owners and strengthen its brand image.

-Project Management and Construction
+Project Management

-Revenue from project management and construction decreased by about 91% to HK\$36 million from last year's HK\$396 million.
-The project management and construction segment for the year recorded a profit of HK\$12.2 million comparing to a profit of HK\$19.4 million for last year.
+Revenue from project management decreased by about 100% to HK\$17 thousand from last year's HK\$10.6 million.
+The decrease was due to decrease in the volume of project management business for the year and also there was about HK\$4.9 million project management revenue recorded as deferred project management revenue pending the confirmation of the value of contract work completed.
+The project management segment for the year recorded a loss of HK\$14.8 million comparing to a loss of HK\$0.7 million for last year.